 When a life is cut short because of someone else’s negligence, it can have a devastating effect on the family.
 You will have to deal with the grief on top of handling the aspects of the accident.
 There are probably many expenses you need to keep track of.
 Not to mention the loss of income and how that will affect your family.

 The Pennsylvania wrongful death lawyers at Fellerman & Ciarimboli know the pain your family is going through at this time.
-This is why we will fight on your family’s behalf both inside and outside the courtroom to make sure you are properly compensated for your loved one’s death.
+This is why we will fight on your family’s behalf inside and outside the courtroom to ensure you are properly compensated for your loved one’s death.
 This is a painful time in your life and we will make sure your case is handled with the respect it deserves.

 What Is a Wrongful Death Claim?

 Under Pennsylvania law, when a person’s death was caused by negligence, violence, or a wrongful act, the relatives have the right to file a lawsuit for wrongful death against the other parties.
 These types of claims can involve all fatal accidents — from car accidents to medical malpractice.
 It doesn’t necessarily have to be a single person responsible for the claim — companies and even the government can be legally at fault for your loved one’s death.

 In Pennsylvania, a wrongful death claim can only be brought by the person’s estate.
 This means the award is limited to the decedent’s spouse, children, and/or parents.